REGATTE/flutter-app-to-book-bus-tickets/README.md

 A FLUTTER APP TO BOOK BUS TICKETS

-this is just a UI
+this is just a UI till the bus details, booking and other parts to come soon.
+The authentication part will be uploaded in the end.

-the main backend was buit my own servr so cant share the code

-the gives code is built in FLUTTER

-i have shared the 'lib' folder and the 'pibspec.yaml', just replace them in your code